-Cocaine is a highly addictive stimulant drug taken for its mood-enhancing and euphoria effects.
+Cocaine is a highly addictive stimulant drug.
+Users take it for its mood-enhancing and euphoric effects.
 A person can become addicted to cocaine after only one use because it is so addictive.
 Signs of cocaine addiction include cravings, weight loss, paranoia, lying or stealing money to get more cocaine, and failing to uphold responsibilities.

 Cocaine affects dopamine, a natural chemical your brain makes, and essentially hijacks your body’s reward center.
 A person with a substance use disorder sees cocaine as a reward, which makes the brain want more.